su2code/su2code.github.io/_tutorials/multiphysics/steady_cht/Static_CHT.md

 as in the main config file.
 The derivative of the integrated heat flux with respect to this design veriable was thus alsp automatically computed and written to `of_grad_0.dat` and `of_grad_1.dat`; the other to cylinders are giving no direct contribution as their shape is not affected).

-We will check the derivative (0.152507 + 0.234148 + 0.0 + 0.0 = 0,386655) against finite differences at magnitudes 1.0e-5 and 1.0e-6.
+We will check the derivative (0.152507 + 0.234148 + 0.0 + 0.0 = 0,386655) against finite differences at magnitudes from 1.0e-2 to 1.0e-6.
 To this end, we have to deform the multizone mesh by setting

 ```
 DV_VALUE= 0.00001